GhenaCadin/GhenaCadin/README.md

 ## Hi there 👋

 # 💫 About Me:
 Passionate and driven DevOps and Cloud Engineer with a unique background in project management from the film industry, bringing a well-rounded approach to technology, collaboration, and problem-solving.
-Recently completed comprehensive DevOps training, mastering tools and practices such as CI/CD pipelines, containerization, cloud platforms (AWS/Azure), and automation.
+Recently completed an intense 9 weeks DevOps bootcamp at Ironhack, mastering tools and practices such as CI/CD pipelines, containerization, cloud platforms (AWS/Azure), and automation.
 Known for my ability to adapt quickly to new challenges and drive efficient solutions, I bring a strategic mindset developed through years of managing complex multimedia projects from conception through delivery.

 Skills: